hongxiangqiu/AC209A-report/model-exploration.md

 ## Conclusion

-We'll choose Ridge, Lasso and RandomForestRegressor to be integrated into our ensembled model.
+We'll choose Ridge, Lasso and RandomForestRegressor, together with regularized regression (baseline) and matrix factorization to be integrated into our final ensembled model.
 Let's save those models to binary.